 “Sec.
 107c.
 Public charter school stabilization funding.

-“(a) In Fiscal Year 2022, of the funds allocated to the Non-Departmental Agency, up to $10,208,530 shall be transferred to the Office of the State Superintendent of Education (“OSSE”) to award formula-based payments to each eligible charter school described in subsection (b) of this section.
+“(a) Notwithstanding any other provision of law, in Fiscal Year 2022, of the funds allocated to the Non-Departmental Agency, up to $10,208,530 shall be transferred to the Office of the State Superintendent of Education (“OSSE”) to award formula-based payments to each eligible charter school described in subsection (b) of this section.

 “(b) A public charter school shall be eligible to receive funds pursuant to this section if it operates: